-Cost savings however are not the only consideration.
+Cost savings, however, are not the only consideration.
 The blockchain provides unprecedented transparency throughout the entire process.
-Data can be transmitted easily between the parties and is recoded securely in the blockchain with a zero chance of tampering.
+Data can be transmitted easily between the parties and is recorded securely in the blockchain with a zero chance of tampering.
 It also eliminates the potential for errors in paperwork and other such administrative issues.

 If you enjoy this guide, please look out for the next one!